CharaZhu/Text-Mine-Coronavirus-Literature/README.md

-task of learning from a large corpus of biomedical research text.
+task of learning from a large corpus of biomedical research text. study some aspect of COVID-19 from the corpus of research articles.

 gain insights and guide the fight against the COVID-19 pandemic.